USS Charr

-USS Charr (SS/AGSS-328), a Balao-class submarine, was a ship of the United States Navy named for the charr.
+USS Charr (SS/AGSS-328), a Balao-class submarine, was a ship of the United States Navy named for the charr species of fish.

 Construction and commissioning

 Originally named Bocaccio, SS-328 was renamed Charr on 24 September 1942 and launched 28 May 1944 by Electric Boat Company, Groton, Connecticut, sponsored by Mrs. W. F. Orkney; and commissioned 23 September 1944.

 First war patrol, December 1944 – March 1945

 Pacific-bound, Charr cleared New London 5 November 1944, and reached Pearl Harbor 9 December.
 On 30 December, she was bound for action waters, as she sailed on her first war patrol off the northeast coast of Indo-China.
 On 29 January 1945, daring to lie at anchor in broad daylight for 4 hours one mile (1.6 km) off the coast, Charr sent two men ashore in a rubber boat to rescue a downed aviator.
 A second rescue mission came at the close of her patrol, when she escorted the badly damaged Dutch submarine HNLMS Zwaardvisch through the Java Sea and Lombok Straits to Fremantle, Australia, where the two submarines arrived 3 March.